wp-plugins/change-howdy/readme.txt

 Contributors: pankajanupam
 Tags: change howdy, admin bar
 Requires at least: 2.8
-Tested up to: 3.4.2
+Tested up to: 4.1

-Change Howdy to welcome
+Change Howdy to welcome or any other text

 == Description ==
-Change Howdy to welcome
+Change Howdy to welcome or any other text

 == Installation ==